Aesthetic Realism is a cult

 "Persons" is also used a euphemism for AR's current leader, Ellen Reiss.
 If someone says, "I have spoken to persons," they really mean, "I have spoken to Class Chairman Ellen Reiss."

 Terrain Gallery.
-AR's building at 141 Greene Street include the group's offices, meeting rooms (where consultations are held), and an art gallery, called the Terrain Gallery, where they host art showings and presentations.
+AR's building at 141 Greene Street include the group's offices, meeting rooms (where consultations are held), and an art gallery, called the Terrain Gallery, where they host art showings (and used to host presentations, until they dismantled the stage circa 2020, one symptom of their descent into irrelevance).

 TRO.
 Acronym of the first three words of the AR newsletter "The Right Of Aesthetic Realism to be Known."
 Notice, AR isn't just a philosophy, it has rights!